 The most recent year for which they can find comparable stats for all wine-producing countries is 2016, which means that everything is a tiny bit out of date.
 But their comparisons with 1990 and 2000 reveal fascinating overall trends and show us just how rapidly the world’s vineyards have been evolving.
 For a start there are fewer of them.

 Between 2000 and 2016 the total area of the globe planted with grapevines contracted by 8%, chiefly because the big wine drinkers of old, the French and Spaniards in particular, are drinking so very much less.
-In the same period Americans, Chileans and Kiwis all planted masses of new vineyards but failed to make up the difference.
+In the same period Americans, Chileans and New Zealanders all planted masses of new vineyards but failed to make up the difference.
 Interestingly, the US (which really means California) and Australia, rank even higher as wine producers than as vine growers – simply because their average yields are so high.

 Between 2000 and 2016 the biggest percentage increases in vineyard area were all in cooler countries: China, New Zealand (where vineyard area quadrupled between 2000 and 2016), the UK where it doubled, and Canada.
 Climate change is certainly having an effect on the shape of the world wine map.
 According to Anderson and Nelgen’s analysis, in 2000 51% of the world’s vineyards were in hot climates whereas by 2016 this had fallen to 44% – chiefly because most of the vine-pull schemes, such as that initiated by the EU in 2008, were focused on the hottest regions.